Île rurale fleuve champs vergers campagne paysage

 Saint-François

-At the eastern tip of the island, Saint-François offers the most open landscapes: flat farmland stretching to the river with clear views of both banks.
-The panoramic observatory at the local belvedere allows for a comprehensive view of the island.
+At the eastern tip of the island, Saint-François offers the most open landscapes: flat farmland stretching to the river with clear views of both shores.
+The panoramic observatory at the local lookout allows you to take in the entire island.

 ❖ Village 5